ml-energy/zeus/docs/overview/index.md

 </figure>

 The shorter the bar, the less the energy consumed.
-You can see that just tuning one of batch size or power limit leads to energy savings, and when we optimize both at the same time, potential savings can be quite large.
+You can see that just tuning one of batch size or power limit already leads to energy savings, and when we optimize both at the same time, potential savings can be quite large.

 ## The trade-off between time and energy